Prune belly syndrome

 Many infants with prune belly syndrome are either stillborn or die within the first few weeks of life from severe lung or kidney problems, or a combination of birth problems.

-Some newborns survive but continue to have problems.
+Some newborns survive and can develop normally or continue to have many medical and developmental problems.

 Complications depend on the related problems.
 The most common are:

 - Bone deformities (clubfoot, dislocated hip, missing limb or digit, funnel chest)